• THE METAVERSE: All Around Us

 Throughout the entire movie you can see elements that are common to most games, including avatars, in-game purchases, etc. While some don't see games as Web3, millions of individuals are "in them" on a daily basis.
 Players develop friendships, altered personalities, and engage in commerce on a number of levels.
 Games have laid the foundation for all types of industries.

-Valerian (2017) Explains the idea behind Augmented Reality.
+Valerian (2017) explains the idea behind Augmented Reality.

 About 20 minutes into the movie there is a scene that takes place in a desert where tourists are able to visit 'Big Market.'
 This giant shopping area happens to be in a different dimension.
 The tourists put on a special helmet and gloves which allows them to walk around and shop.
 In one dimension, it looks like a lot of people just wandering in the middle of the desert.
 But with the gloves and helmet they actually get to be in a different world entirely.